MrJustMeDahl/si_ola3-4/README.md

 | POST   | /createorder            | Creates booking for a specific trailer at a specific time |
 | POST   | /returnTrailer          | Notify that a trailer has been returned, and an order therefore can be closed |

+### API Exception handling
+We implemented a custom API exception aimed at providing easy to understand error messages to the user.
+It can be used anywhere within the API as long as the exception is being thrown upwards - bubbling up through the system until it reaches the exception handler and generates a response.

+On another note the business policies are being enforced via the implementation of a validatorExceptionHandler that aggregates several invalid inputs into one exception, which is then thrown upwards to the exception handler.
+This way the user can get all the invalid inputs in one go, instead of having to fix them one by one.

 ### Communication between rental and billing service
 The communication between the rental and billing service is done using RabbitMQ as the message broker.
 We chose to use the publish-subscribe pattern, having the rental service being the producer, publishing messages to the billing service that is then consuming the messages by being subscribed to certain queues.